docker/compose/docs/production.md

 <!--[metadata]>
 +++
-title = "Using Compose in production" description = "Guide to using Docker Compose in production" keywords = ["documentation, docs,  docker, compose, orchestration, containers,  production"] [menu.main]
+title = "Using Compose in Production" description = "Guide to using Docker Compose in production" keywords = ["documentation, docs,  docker, compose, orchestration, containers,  production"] [menu.main]